serverlessnext/lumni/lumni-py/README.rst

 The idea behind lumni is to create a high-performance and future-proof data tool that can scale with new (AI-driven) networking and usage patterns.
 This includes the ability to work in both client and service mode, and a modular design to allow compute functions on the network.

 In the short term, the focus is on implementing basic features such as List, Copy, and Delete.

-The current version (0.0.3) enables:

-- listing and searching items on an S3 bucket or Local Filesystem.
+The current version (0.0.2) enables listing and searching items on an S3 bucket or Local Filesystem.
-- filtering by name, size, and modification time
-- GET contents of an item from Local Filesystem or S3 bucket

 Prerequisites
 -------------

 - Python or Rust
 - Optional: S3 account with valid access key and secret key

-# Development
-- maturin (cargo install --locked maturin)
-- trunk (cargo install trunk)
-- npx (brew install npm; npm install -g npx)
-- rustup target add wasm32-unknown-unknown

 Installation
 ------------